New Zealand high schools have been given their first eSport stage, one that is described as highly skilled, strategic and communicative.

 New Zealand eSport Federation, established in 2016, Spokesperson Duane Mutu said the biggest challenges New Zealand eSport faces is needing Sport New Zealand to recognise it as a sport, but he is confident the High School League is proof of eSport's immense traction and funding will come as a result.

 Cashmere High, Middleton Grange, Christ's College, St Andrew's and Burnside High make up the Canterbury region, with Burnside boasting three teams.

 Burnside science teacher Fin Cresswell said the school could have produced 10 teams.
-The school had internal play-offs to qualify for the league.
+The school had to have internal play-offs just to get into the league.

 Burnside High student and online gamer Elias Mohammad said it was great to have a teacher putting an effort into eSport instead of looking down on it.

 "It's a good experience for the schools to be adapting to the changes in sport nowadays'" he said, adding it would take a new generation of teachers before eSport was fully accepted in the schooling community.